latentdynamics/orientation-pinwheels-/README.md

 This project explores orientation pinwheel patterns in the visual cortex  and their information-theoretic properties using Fisher information.

 It is an independant personal project, experimenting with neural dynamics, simulations, and coding explorations.
-The goal is to explore how orientation selectivity is represented around pinwheel centers and investigate the behavior of Fisher information as the number of stimuli increases, with and without a prior.
+The goal is to investigate the behavior of Fisher information as the number of stimuli increases, with a von mises and a uniform prior.

 ---

 ## What's in this repo

-- `orientation-pinwheels.ipynb` -> Main Colab notebook for simulations and analysis
+- `orientation-pinwheels.ipynb` -> Main Colab containing the full simulation and analysis pipeline. includes exploratory code, left intentionally messy.
-- `figures/` -> Generated plots
+- `FI_map(uniform prior).ipynb` -> Colab notebook for visualizing FI using a uniform prior, stimuli orientations evenly placed.
+- `FI_map(von mises prior).ipynb` -> Colab notebook for visualizing FI using a uniform prior, stimuli orientations sampled from a von mises prior.
+- `mean-variance(uniform prior).ipynb` -> Colab notebook for plotting mean and variance of FI at the pinwheel center as number of stimuli N varies, with evenly spaced stimulus orientations.
+- `mean-variance(von mises prior).ipynb` -> Colab notebook for plotting mean and variance of FI at the pinwheel center as number of stimuli N varies, with stimulus orientations sampled from a von mises prior.
 - `README.md` -> Project description and instructions

 ---

 ## How to run

-1. Open the notebook in [Google Colab](https://colab.research.google.com/)
+1. Open the notebook in Google colab
 2. Run each cell sequentially
-3. Modify parameters to explore different priors, noise levels, or grid sizes
+3. Tweak parameters and experiment with different settings

 ---